sparkflows/sparkflows-docs/docs/developer-guide/pyspark-code-generation.rst

-Pyspark Code for Worfklows
+PySpark Code for Workflows
 ==========================================

 Sparkflows provide the option to generate the pyspark code for the workflows.

-Enable the Pyspark code generation option in Configuration -> Module
+Enable the PySpark code generation option in Configuration -> Module
 --------------------------------------------------------------------

 .. figure:: ../_assets/developer-guide/configuration-pysparkcode.PNG